Your Diet & Breast Cancer

 Vitamin D at low levels has been linked in some studies to a link between this and higher chances of breast cancer and it may also play a role in the growth of tumours.

-Add it to your diet with salmon, oysters, herring, mackerel, and sardines.
+The body produces adequate levels of vitamin D if you are getting enough daily skin exposure to the sun but in winter other sources include salmon, oysters, herring, mackerel, and sardines.
 You can also look for milk, yoghurt, and orange juice that have it added in.

 Flavonoids are chemicals you find in certain plants, and are linked to lower breast cancer odds.